Match Play 21 Blackjack Review

 Allowed Moves in Match Play 21

-blackjack mobilePlaying Match Play 21 is not unlike any other blackjack variation and if you are experienced with the genre in general, you will feel right at home.
-More specifically, Match Play 21 allows you to hit, stand, split up to four hands and double down on hard 9s, 10s, and 11s.
-Aces cannot be resplit, however, you can double after splitting a hand.
+blackjack mobilePlaying Match Play 21 is similar to most other blackjack variations, and if you are experienced with the genre in general, you will feel right at home.
+More specifically, Match Play 21 allows you to hit, stand, split up to four hands, and double down on hard 9s, 10s, and 11s.
+Aces cannot be resplit.
+However, you can double after splitting a hand.

 Whenever you wish to play a hand, you will need to put down a bet.
 If you win that hand, you will receive even money.
-However, if you score a blackjack (Ace and 10-value card) then you will receive 3:2.
+However, if you score a blackjack (Ace and 10-value card), then you will receive 3:2.
 Additionally, if the dealer receives an Ace as their opening card, you will have the opportunity to put down an Insurance bet.
-It is valued at 50% of the original bet and if the dealer scores a blackjack, the Insurance will pay 2:1, allowing you to recoup the original size of your lost bet.
+It is valued at 50% of the original bet, and if the dealer scores a blackjack, the Insurance bet will pay 2:1, allowing you to recoup the amount of your original wager.

 Specific Features of Match Play 21

 Bonus imageWhile the base gameplay of Match Play 21 is generally favorable and offers more flexibility than most blackjack variations, it is not what makes the game special.
-Instead, this is the special side bets regarding the cards you are dealt.
-Holding a multi-suited hand of three 7s, multi-suited 6-7-8 sequence or a five-card 21 will pay you 3:2.
-If instead, the three 7s and the 6-7-8 straight are suited and the 21 hand consists of six cards, then the payout goes up to 2:1.
+Instead, the highlight is the special side bets based on the cards you are dealt.
+Holding a multi-suited hand of three 7s, a multi-suited 6-7-8 sequence, or a five-card 21 will pay you 3:2.
+If, instead, the three 7s and the 6-7-8 straight are suited, and the 21 hand consists of six cards, the payout goes up to 2:1.

-It only becomes more intricate at this point forward.
-A 6-7-8 sequence or three 7s made out only of Spades will pay 3:1.
-Finally, the namesake of the game, the Match Play 21 occurs when you have three suited 7s and the dealer is also holding a 7 of any suit.
+It becomes even more intricate from this point forward.
+A 6-7-8 sequence or three 7s composed solely of Spades will pay 3:1.
+Finally, the namesake of the game, Match Play 21, occurs when you have three suited 7s and the dealer is also holding a 7 of any suit.
 Since this is rather unlikely, the payout is an amazing 40:1.

-This is only a side bet option and you can take it or leave it any point.
+This is only a side-bet option, and you can take it or leave it at any point.
 However, when you choose to take it, keep in mind that you also have to put down the standard bet.

 Verdict